cypress-io/cypress-example-todomvc/readme.md

 Commit this change and you are done, your tests should run in Travis CI.

 **Note:**
-> Passing a specific secret key will override the CYPRESS_API_KEY environment variable you may have configured.
+> Passing a specific secret key will override the CYPRESS_CI_KEY environment variable you may have configured.

 #### Configuring Environment Variables